Typhoon Bebinca: China

 On September 13, Fujian Provincial Flood Control Office required all fishing boats in a certain area on East China Sea to evacuate to immediate offshore area, as the route of Bebinca wasn't easy to predict.
 By September 14, the Zhejiang provincial government declared increased alertness, dispatched humanitarian employees, and ordered the relocation of anchored boats, construction netting and tourists.
 On September 15, the China Meteorological Administration issued a red alert for a typhoon, forecasting intense gales and heavy rainfall in eastern China.
 State media reported that 414,000 people were evacuated across Shanghai and that 56,000 rescue workers were deployed.
 Shengsi temporarily closed all of its passenger ship service, and multiple trains and flights were cancelled in Zhejiang.
 Anhui issued a yellow alert for the typhoon.
 Due to Bebinca, Shanghai Pudong International Airport and Shanghai Hongqiao International Airport cancelled all flights, and Shanghai Disneyland closed on September 16.
-All highways inside the city were closed, while driving speeds were limited to 40 kilometres per hour.
+All highways inside the city were closed, while driving speeds were limited to 40 km/h.
 570 passenger trains were cancelled in Shanghai.
 Jiangsu closed highways and bridges over the Yangtze River, as well as recalled fishing boats.
 Suzhou suspended takeaway delivery services, and Wuxi suspended bus operation in the afternoon.
 Nanjing dispatched emergency rescue personnel across the city in advance.

 EDC China in Suzhou, scheduled for September 15 and 16 were cancelled when typhoon hit Shanghai, south of Suzhou on a planned EDC China date of September 15 and 16.